Ernie Roth: The Grand Wizard (1971–1983)

-The Wizard managed the first Intercontinental Champion Pat Patterson, and later Patera (who defeated Patterson for the title in April 1980 after the Wizard and Patterson parted ways) and Muraco to the same championship.
-Other protégés of the Wizard included "Beautiful Bobby" Harmon, Killer Kowalski, "Crazy Luke" Graham, Sgt.
+The Wizard managed the first WWF Intercontinental Champion Pat Patterson, and later Patera (who defeated Patterson for the title in April 1980 after the Wizard and Patterson parted ways) and Muraco to the same championship.
+Other protégés of the Wizard included "Beautiful Bobby" Harmon, Killer Kowalski, "Crazy" Luke Graham, Sgt.
 Slaughter, "Big Cat" Ernie Ladd, Ox Baker, "Cowboy" Bob Orton and The Masked Superstar, or Masked Demon from parts unknown.

 Other media

 Roth on many occasions (when out of character and greasepaint mustache) co-hosted the syndicated Big Time Wrestling show with fellow announcer Bob Finnegan until 1969 when the hosting duties went to Lord Athol Layton.

 Personal life

 Roth was revealed posthumously to be homosexual, although some claim they were aware of his sexual orientation during his lifetime.
 He was the godfather of protégé Don Muraco's daughter.
 His parents were Evrum (Edward) Roth and Rizel (Rose) Stern.
 According to the autobiography of former WWE referee and wrestler Dangerous Danny Davis, Roth was also in charge of helping get the ring to all shows.
 The position was eventually taken over by Davis himself after Roth's death.